-Tips for taking photos in the lavender fields
+Tips for Taking Photos in the Lavender Fields

 Even if you’re not a professional photographer, I’m sure you will feel the urge to take a million photos at the lavender fields.
 Trust me, nobody will blame you, it’s just so picture perfect!
-I will share you a few important tips below regarding taking photos in the lavender fields.
+I will share with you a few important tips below regarding taking photos in the lavender fields.

 How to take photos on the lavender fields

 As I mentioned before, you will find many lavender fields around Valensole and they are free to visit so whenever you find a field where you would like to take some photos, just park nearby and walk to the field.
-It’s quite easy to walk inside the fields because the lavenders are organized in rows and you can easily walk between them.

 Please make sure not to damage the lavender while you’re in the field!
 Try to walk only between the rows and do not step on the lavender.
 The surface between the rows is rocky so forget about your high heels and only wear flats for your own safety.

-I hope it goes without saying, but do no pick any lavenders from the field!
-If you want to have a bouquet of lavender as a prop for your photos, you can buy it in basically any shop near the fields or in the towns (it usually costs around 3 EUR).
+I hope it goes without saying, but do not pick any lavenders from the field!
+If you want to have a bouquet of lavender as a prop for your photos, you can buy it in basically any shop near the fields or in the towns (it usually costs around €3).

 Everything you need to know about bees and spiders

 Since you’re basically visiting a huge flower field, be prepared to share it with millions of bees!
-Yes, they are really everywhere but since they’re busy collecting pollens from the lavenders, they will not bother you (if you don’t bother them).
+Yes, they are really everywhere but since they’re busy collecting pollen from the lavenders, they will not bother you (if you don’t bother them).
 So as a general rule of thumb, try to leave them alone and you will be fine.

-My boyfriend (who is not allergic to bee sting) also got stung by bees on his ankle one evening.
-First we thought it was a mosquito sting but in the next morning his ankles were already swollen and he could barely walk.
+My boyfriend (who is not allergic to bee stings) also got stung by bees on his ankle one evening.
+First, we thought it was a mosquito sting but the next morning his ankles were already swollen and he could barely walk.